mactul/powermake/tutorials/01-first-powermake/README.md

 python makefile.py -rv
 ```

-- The `-r` option is here to specify that we want to rebuild everything each time (like this PowerMake will not skip any already compiled file and you will see everything that happens even if you enter this command multiple time.)
+- The `-r` option is here to specify that we want to rebuild everything each time (like this PowerMake will not skip any already compiled file, and you will see everything that happens even if you enter this command multiple time.)
 - The `-v` option enable the verbose mode, like this you will see which command PowerMake is actually running.

 At this time, if you have followed the steps carefully, you should now have a new build folder